- Glass Vials

 Are you searching the internet for small glass vials?
 They are also commonly called small glass bottles?
 All products come standard with high-quality Black Phenolic TriFoil caps, or up-gradable to Black PolySeal coned cap.
 If droppers are needed, contact us and we can assist you.

 Usages: Green, Blue, Amber and Clear Glass Vials

 1. Amber, Clear and Colored Glass Vials

-These types of glass vials which were also known as patent lip vials can be used to store both liquid and dry contents.
-Cork stoppered vials were utilized by consumer goods industries to contain small souvenirs such as beads for selling.
-This type can also be used to store perfumes, cosmetics, essential oils and other elements.
-Cork stoppered glass vials are also used by naturalists to store items collected in the field.
+This types of glass vial, A.K.A patent lip vials, can be used to store wet or dry contents.
+Cork stoppered vials are utilized by consumer goods industries to contain small souvenirs to resale.
+Naturalists also use these to store items collected in the field.